LARS-research/RED-GNN/README.md

 # RED-GNN
-The code for our paper ["Knowledge Graph Reasoning with Relational Digraph", which has been accepted by ](https://arxiv.org/pdf/2108.06040.pdf)WebConf 2022.
+The code for our paper ["Knowledge Graph Reasoning with Relational Digraph"](https://arxiv.org/pdf/2108.06040.pdf) which has been accepted by WebConf 2022.